Zeeshankhurasani/Project-one/README.md

 In the loop, we need to change `NextNode` to `PrevNode`, `PrevNode` to `CurrNode` and `CurrNode` to `NextNode` Now keep reversing the pointers one by one till `currNode!=null`.

+__After First Iteration:__
+After the first iteration of the loop `PrevNode` points to the node containing element 1 and `CurrNode` & `NextNode` points to the node containing element 2.
+And the node pointed by `PrevNode` gets unlinked.

+__After Second Iteration:__
+After the second iteration of the loop, `PrevNode` Points to the node containing element 2 and `CurrNode` and `NextNode` point to the node containing element 3.
+And the `CurrNode` next would be pointing to `PrevNode`.
+_And by the end of the iteration, PrevNode contains the reverse of the complete list_

 ```javascript
 void printList(Node node) {
         while (node != null) {